HawkeyDev/Python-Journey/day-05-BMI-Calculator/README.md

-# Day 05 -BMI Calculator
+# Day 05 - BMI Calculator

-A terminal BMI calculator to assess an individual as underweight,overweight , obese .
+A terminal BMI calculator that tells you your health category.

 ## What it does
-- Body mass index calculator for evaluating whether an individual as underweight, normal , overweight, obese -bmi = weight/(height*height) formula
+- Takes weight and height as input
+- Calculates BMI using weight / (height * height)
+- Shows BMI value rounded to 2 decimal places
+- Tells if you are underweight, normal, overweight or obese

 ## What I learned
-- if/elif/else chains
+- float() for decimal inputs
-- bmi formula
+- BMI formula
-- float and rounding decimal values
+- round() to limit decimal places
-- Clean code — no repetition
+- if/elif logic order matters — lowest to highest

 ## Run it
 python python.py